Hockey Attempt to Injure Penalty

 An attempt to injure penalty occurs when a player deliberately attempts to harm or endanger another player or team official.
-It qualifies as a match penalty and results in the player's ejection from the game, in addition to possible prolonged suspension depending on the severity of the case.
+It qualifies as a match penalty and results in the player’s ejection from the game, in addition to possible suspension pending the league's review.
 A standalone case also counts as ten added penalty minutes in player statistics.
 Cases are reviewed extensively by officials to determine clear intent and judge the severity of the case.
 Even in cases where the other player is not harmed, the penalty is still issued due to intent.

 What are the consequences of an attempt to injure penalty in hockey?

-An attempt to injure penalty results in stern consequences both in the game and potentially for an individual player's career.
-After review, it immediately results in a player's ejection and perhaps suspension from further games while also going in the books as ten penalty minutes for a player's statistics.
-In the NHL and pro leagues, a player's ejection due to an attempt to injure means playing short-handed for five minutes, with the exception of the team already being short-handed by two players.
+An attempt to injure penalty results in a match penalty and the player’s ejection from the game, while also going in the books as ten penalty minutes for a player’s statistics.
+After review, the league can issue additional suspensions from further games or fines.
+In the NHL and pro leagues, a player’s ejection due to an attempt to injure means playing short-handed for five minutes, with the exception of the team already being short-handed by two players.
 A repeated history of offenses or especially severe cases in regards to this penalty can result in a prolonged suspension from the league.

 Do you get an attempt to injure penalty for fighting in hockey?